 You can decorate this dish in a variety of ways: toasted almond flakes, crushed praline, crumbled biscuits, citrus zest or fresh berries.
 I also loved the salted caramel touch Giles Edwards from La Tete adds to his îles flottantes.
 A splash of brandy or other flavoured liqueur in the anglaise would add another interesting edge and make these even more grown up.
-That’s if you like drop of booze in your desserts as I very much do.
+That’s if you like a drop of booze in your desserts as I very much do.

 Recipe – serves 4

-4 free-range eggs, separated
+- 4 free-range eggs separated

-a pinch of salt
+- a pinch of salt

-105 g castor sugar
+- 105 g castor sugar

-5 ml vanilla extract
+- 5 ml vanilla extract

-625 ml milk
+- 625 ml milk

-scraped seeds of
+- scraped seeds of

-1 vanilla pod
+- 1 vanilla pod

-70 g castor sugar
+- 70 g castor sugar

-toasted almond flakes, for serving
+- toasted almond flakes for serving

-Using an electric mixer, beat the egg whites and salt together until soft peaks form.
+- Using an electric mixer, beat the egg whites and salt together until soft peaks form.
 Slowly add the 105 g castor sugar, 1 tablespoon at a time, and beat for about 4 minutes until smooth and glossy.
 Fold in the vanilla extract until well combined.

-Using two large tablespoons, shape the meringue mixture into quenelles (oval dumpling shapes) and drop them into the warm milk and vanilla.
+- Using two large tablespoons, shape the meringue mixture into quenelles (oval dumpling shapes) and drop them into the warm milk and vanilla.
 Cook 3 at a time and turn after 1 minute per side.
 Remove with a slotted spoon and set aside on a plate.

-To make the anglaise, strain the milk and return it to the heat (in the same saucepan).
+- To make the anglaise, strain the milk and return it to the heat (in the same saucepan).
 Using an electric mixer, whip the egg yolks and remaining castor sugar until light and fluffy.
 When the milk reaches boiling point, add about half a cup to the egg mixture, beating constantly, then add the rest of the milk.

 - Serve each poached meringue on a thin layer of anglaise, with extra to pour over.
 Decorate with toasted almond flakes, or as desired.